armadillica/flamenco/packages/flamenco-worker-python/README.md

 Once registered via a POST to the manager's `/register-worker` endpoint, the `worker_id` and `worker_secret` will be written to `$HOME/.flamenco-worker.cfg`

-**NOTE:** If this fails, the process aborts.
-We might want to implement a retry loop for registration too, at some point.

 ## Task fetch & execution

 1. A task is obtained by the FlamencoWorker from the manager via a POST to its `/task` endpoint.